-Accept their current feelings, while stressing that they will not always feel that way.
+Accept their current feelings, while reassuring them that they will not always feel that way.
 Time will change things.
-Make them understand that you will always be there for them.
+Help them to understand that you will always be there for them.
 Do not ask questions that could cause your children to point a finger at your ex.
 Ask your children to talk about those things with a neutral, impartial adult such as a therapist or friend of the family.

-It matters little if you feel that your ex offers too little security.
-The feelings of safety and security that you create will merely take on even more importance.
+It does not matter if you feel that your ex offers little security.
+It simply means that the safety and security that you create will be even more important.

-Resiliency is the most precious gift that a parent can give her/his child.
+Being resilient is the most precious gift that a parent can give their child.
 Show your children that even when times are tough, you will be able to get through the rough patches together without falling apart.
 Teach them that nothing happens without cause.
-Develop each child’s ability to see the good in every thing and event.
+Develop each child’s ability to see the good in everything and every situation.